kudashevs/laravel-share-buttons/README.md

 'rel' => 'value'                 # Adds an HTML rel attribute to the output links
 ```

-### Local options (optional parameters)
+### Local options

 Any of the [share button methods](#add-buttons), that generates a button, accepts several arguments.
 These options are local
-because they will be applied to the specific element only.
+because they will be applied to a specific element only.
 The local options have a **higher priority**.
 Therefore, they
 will overwrite the global options if there is any overlap.
 At the moment, the package supports the following local options:
 ```
 'id' => 'value'                  # Adds an HTML id attribute to the button link